 ! <interface_name/private_IP_on_outside_interface> - External interface of the CSR

-Transit VPC should be part of your design plan from the start.
+Transit VPC should be part of your design plan from the start if you are maintaining older environments.

-Transit VPC was a 2016 technology, transit Gateway is the managed version that has been offered since 2018.
-Amazon actually offer a tool to assist with migration tgw-migrator.py
+Transit VPC was a 2016 technology; Transit Gateway is the managed version that has been offered since 2018 and is where I would start for new multi-VPC designs.
+Amazon offers a tool to assist with migration, tgw-migrator.py, available here.

 Monitoring